Glasgow Corporation Tramways

 Glasgow Corporation Tramways were formerly one of the largest urban tramway systems in Europe.
-Over 1000 municipally-owned trams served the city of Glasgow, Scotland, with over 100 route miles (160 route kilometres) by 1922.
+Over 1,000 municipally owned trams served the city of Glasgow, Scotland, with over 100 route miles (160 route kilometres) by 1922.
 The system closed in 1962 and was the last city tramway in Great Britain (prior to the construction of new systems in the 1990s).

 Creation

-The Glasgow Street Tramways Act was enacted by Parliament in 1870.
+The Glasgow Street Tramways Act 1870 (33 & 34 Vict. c. clxxv) was enacted by Parliament in August 1870.
 This legislation allowed Glasgow Town Council to decide whether or not to have tramways within Glasgow.
 In 1872, the Town Council laid a 2+1/2 mi route from St George's Cross to Eglinton Toll (via New City Road, Cambridge Street, Sauchiehall Street, Renfield Street and the Jamaica Bridge).

-The Tramways Act prohibited the Town Council from directly operating a tram service over the lines.
+The Glasgow Street Tramways Act 1870 prohibited the town council from directly operating a tram service over the lines.
 The act further stipulated that a private company be given the operating lease of the tram-lines for a period of 22 years.
 The St George's Cross to Eglinton Toll tram line was opened on 19 August 1872 with a horse-drawn service by the Glasgow Tramway and Omnibus Company.
 The Glasgow Tramway and Omnibus Company operated the tram-line and subsequent extensions to the system until 30 June 1894.

 In declining to renew the Glasgow Tramway and Omnibus Company operating lease, Glasgow Town Council formed the Glasgow Corporation Tramways and commenced their own municipal tram service on 1 July 1894.

 Large crowds took to the streets to mark the service's golden jubilee in 1922.